The outside hitter will compete with 248 athletes at this weekend's event at the Olympic Training Center.

 In her first season at the helm of the program, Netherby-Sewell took a team that lost two starters and led the team to impressive heights.
 The Pride posted a 24-7 record, a 17-1 conference record and won the Colonial Athletic Association championship for Hofstra's first league title since 2000 (America East).
 Netherby-Sewell then coached the team to the program's first-ever NCAA Tournament victory, a five-game win over Cornell.

 Hofstra climbed from 75th in the NCAA RPI rankings at the start of 2006 and finished a program-best 35th.
 The team was also ranked second in the East Region.

 Under Netherby-Sewell's tutelage, senior middle blocker Liz Curley became Hofstra's first volleyball All-American while also earning CAA Player of the Year accolades.
 Setter Shellane Ogoshi repeated as CAA Setter of the Year.
-Both players also earned first team All-CAA accolades, while Beverly Rivera was a second team all-conference selection.
+Both players also earned All-CAA First-Team accolades, while Beverly Rivera was a All-CAA Second-Team selection.

 As a result of her team's accomplishments, Netherby-Sewell received National Coach of the Year Honorable Mention from College Volleyball Update.